AndrewDeCHamplain/SYSC4001-Assignments/Assignment-2/README.txt

 Explanation:

 The numbers produced by the producer are based on the argument argc in the main function.

-For Alternative 2, we removed sem_s.

 Instructions:

-- In command, type 'make all
+- In command, type 'make all'

-- To run part 1, type in two different consoles ./pro1 and ./con1
+- To run part 1, type, in two different consoles, './pro1' and './con1'
-- To run part 2, type in two different consoles ./pro2 and ./con2
+- To run part 2, type, in two different consoles, './pro2' and './con2'